 Name of Organisation Purpose of Committee Meeting cycle Number of elected members required Delegates AGL Newcastle Gas Storage Facility Community Dialogue Group The purpose of a Community Consultative Committee is to provide a forum for discussion between a proponent and representatives of the community, stakeholder groups and the local council on issues directly relating to a specific State significant project.
-March, June, September, December General Manager's Office Mayor Mayor Palmer Brandy Hill Quarry Community Consultative Committee Community Consultative Committee is to provide a forum for discussion between a proponent and representatives of the community, stakeholder groups and the local council on issues directly relating to a specific State significant project.
-February, May, August and November General Manager's Office 1 Councillor Cr Arnott Alternate Cr Kafer Alternate, as required Assets Section Manager/ Strategy & Environment Section Manager Birubi Point Cultural Heritage Advisory Panel To advise Port Stephens Council on the management plan required to protect the Worimi cultural and spiritual heritage and enhance the environment of the Birubi Point Crown Reserve and Birubi Point Aboriginal Place.
-Meets 3 times per year Development Services 1 Councillor Cr Wells Cabbage Tree Road Community Consultative Committee The purpose of the committee is to provide an advisory forum of community representatives to meet requirements of the development consent.
-Quarterly Corporate Services 1 Councillor Cr Kafer Alternate Cr Arnott Koala Plan of Management Implementation Committee Port Stephens Council Comprehensive Koala Plan of Management. quarterly Development Services 1 Councillor Cr Anderson Alternate Cr Kafer To make recommendations to Council on applications received through the Grants process.
-Annual Development Services Mayor 1 Councillor from each Ward Mayor Palmer Cr Arnott Cr Doohan Cr Dunkley Alternate Cr Anderson - East Ward Cr Wells - Central Ward
+March, June, September, December Mayor Mayor Palmer Brandy Hill Quarry Community Consultative Committee The purpose of a Community Consultative Committee is to provide a forum for discussion between a proponent and representatives of the community, stakeholder groups and the local council on issues directly relating to a specific State significant project. , General Manager's Office 1 Councillor Cr Arnott Alternate Cr Kafer Alternate, as required Assets Section Manager/ Strategy & Environment Section Manager Birubi Point Cultural Heritage Advisory Panel To advise Port Stephens Council on the management plan required to protect the Worimi cultural and spiritual heritage and enhance the environment of the Birubi Point Crown Reserve and Birubi Point Aboriginal Place. times per Development Services 1 Councillor Cr Wells Cabbage Tree Road Community Consultative Committee The purpose of the committee is to provide an advisory forum of community representatives to meet requirements of the development consent.
+Corporate Services 1 Councillor Cr Kafer Alternate Cr Arnott Koala Plan of Management Implementation Committee Port Stephens Council Comprehensive Koala Plan of Management. quarterly Development Services 1 Councillor Cr Anderson Alternate Cr Kafer To make recommendations to Council on applications received through the Grants process.
+Annual Services Mayor 1 Councillor from each Ward Mayor Palmer Cr Arnott Cr Doohan Cr Dunkley Alternate Cr Anderson - East Ward Cr Wells - Central Ward

-Ref Name of Organisation Purpose of Committee Meeting cycle Group Number of elected members required Delegates 28 Manager At least annual Office Mayor Deputy Mayor 1 Councillor nominated by Council 1 Councillor nominated by the General Manager Mayor Palmer Cr Tucker Cr Arnott (nominated by the Council) Plus a Councillor nominated at the time by the General Manager 29 Organisation The Hunter Joint Organisation is a collaborative body that brings together the 10 councils in the region to provide a united and local voice for our communities.
+Ref Name of Organisation Meeting cycle Group Number of elected members required Delegates 28 At least annual Mayor's Office Mayor Deputy Mayor 1 Councillor nominated by Council 1 Councillor nominated by the General Manager Mayor Palmer Cr Tucker Cr Arnott (nominated by the Council) Plus a Councillor nominated at the time by the General Manager 29 The Hunter Joint Organisation is a collaborative body that brings together the 10 councils in the region to provide a united and local voice for our communities.
 As the hub for local intergovernmental collaboration, the organisation's statutory mandate includes identifying key regional strategic priorities, advocating for these priorities, and building collaborations around these priorities with other levels of government, industry and community.
 Bi-monthly General Manager's Office Mayor Mayor Palmer 30 Community Safety & Crime Prevention Network NSW Note: This is a Committee of the Port Stephens Local Area Command.
 Membership is by invitation from the Local Area Commander.
-Council's delegate is the Mayor.
-To provide a forum for local community members, service providers, businesses and the police to discuss issues and appropriate strategies relating to crime and community safety.
-Attendees will be by invitation only, one representative will be invited by the Police from each peak body/organisation e.g. Hunter Water / Housing NSW).
-Council will hold two positions, one will be Community Engagement Officer, and the other will be the Mayor or his representative if unable to attend.
-Meets quarterly Facilities & Services Mayor Mayor Palmer
+Council's delegate is the Mayor. service providers, businesses and the police to discuss issues and appropriate strategies relating to crime and community safety.
+Attendees will be by invitation only, one representative will be invited by the Police from Meets quarterly Facilities & Services Mayor Mayor Palmer